 - In his motivational speeches,a Generational speaker, Jason Dorsey sited some very compelling research.
 I did a bit of digging and it is a real eye opener as to the diversity and values of our workforce today.

 - Pew Research Centers Report on Generation Next ( 18 to 29 year olds), x and y generation, yearlong series of original reports that explore the behaviors, values and opinions of today’s teens and twenty-somethings.
 The report suggests that teenagers are confident, self expressive,liberal and receptive.
 They are also armed and dangerous thanks to technology.
 Through twitter, facebook and social networks they way to communicate immediately to the whole world.Their is now a new term called, Sexting, teenagers typing sexually oriented messages.
 Three quarters of the x and y generation have created a profile on social networking sites.

 - One if five teenagers have posted a video of themselves online.
 40% have a tattoo, one quarter have a peircing somewhere other than an earlobe.

 - Only 60% were raised by both parents

 - 4% of cell-owning teens ages 12-17 say they have sent sexually suggestive nude or nearly nude images of themselves to someone else via text messaging.Likely not their parents.

 - 15% of cell-owning teens ages 12-17 say they have received sexually suggestive nude or nearly nude images of someone they know via text messaging on their cell phone.

-Meeting Planners and the keynote speaker need to actively nurture attention to keep an audience engaged.
-It is harder today to compel people to pay attention because in the digital world the attention span has evolved to be less than 3 seconds at a time.
+It is harder today to compel audiences to pay attention.
+In the digital world the attention span has evolved to be less than 9 seconds.